Contrasting Aeva Technologies (AEVA) & Its Rivals

-Aeva Technologies (NYSE: AEVA – Get Rating) is one of 70 public companies in the “Motor vehicle parts & accessories” industry, but how does it contrast to its rivals?
-We will compare Aeva Technologies to related companies based on the strength of its risk, dividends, earnings, valuation, institutional ownership, analyst recommendations and profitability.
+Aeva Technologies (NYSE: AEVA – Get Rating) is one of 70 publicly-traded companies in the “Motor vehicle parts & accessories” industry, but how does it compare to its peers?
+We will compare Aeva Technologies to related companies based on the strength of its institutional ownership, profitability, risk, valuation, analyst recommendations, earnings and dividends.

 Profitability

-This table compares Aeva Technologies and its rivals’ net margins, return on equity and return on assets.
+This table compares Aeva Technologies and its peers’ net margins, return on equity and return on assets.

 |Net Margins